Circus of Maxentius: Overview

 The circus-complex of Maxentius as originally conceived can be partly understood as an elaborate imperial version of the type of elite residences that appear in Rome and throughout the provinces in late antiquity, whose pretensions are evidenced in the regular presence of large audience halls, familial tombs and circus-shaped structures – the Villa Gordiani, also in Rome, and the complex at Piazza Armerina in Sicily, are two examples.
 The progenitor of these residences was of course the Palatine complex in Rome, where Maxentius himself made some alterations to the palace in which he played out public life.
-Imperial parallels for the Via Appia complex include that of Maxentius's contemporary Galerius at Thessaloniki and Diocletian's Palace at Split.
+Imperial parallels for the Via Appia complex include that of Maxentius's contemporary Galerius in Thessaloniki and Diocletian's Palace in Split.

 The complex may well have changed in use and character following the death of Romulus; the mausoleum, surely intended for Maxentius himself, as were the mausolea built by Galerius and Diocletian intended for themselves whilst still alive, now received as its occupant Maxentius' only son.
-The inaugural games became funeral games, and these, like the circus, were dedicated to the now deified Romulus.
+The inaugural games became funeral games, and these, like the Circus, were dedicated to the now deified Romulus.
 The pervasive emphasis of death and apotheosis has led to the argument that the whole complex became overwhelmingly funerary in character from this point, and that the memorial references generated by Romulus extend, spatially and ideologically, to the heart of Rome.
 Maxentius died just three years after Romulus, at the Battle of the Milvian Bridge, when he was defeated by Constantine the Great, who then expropriated the property.

-The circus is under the care of the Soprintendenza Archeologica di Roma, and is open to the public.
+The Circus is under the care of the Soprintendenza Archeologica di Roma, and is open to the public.